Assemble finite element matrices

 Make computations faster by specifying which finite element matrices to assemble.

-Create a transient thermal model and include the geometry of the built-in function squareg
+object for steady-state thermal analysis and include the geometry of the built-in function squareg

 .